 Aside from having a great time, making money on tour should be a key priority!
 How do I do this you may ask?
 There are many tried and tested methods, but we’ll cover the most common methods below…

-Ideally, you will be able to have a set fee which you will charge per show.
+Ideally, you will be able to have a set fee you will charge per show.
 This should be set with all the expenses in mind.
 As mentioned, that would be the ideal situation.
 You might find yourself in a situation where your earnings will be determined by ticket sales, i.e. £50 per 30 tickets sold.

-This might work in your advantage if the venue fills up, which is more likely to happen if you have a good fanbase in said location.
+This might work to your advantage if the venue fills up, which is more likely to happen if you have a good fanbase in said location.
 If you find yourself in such a situation, try to create as much buzz around the event as possible!
 Another tried and tested method of generating revenue on tour is selling merchandise…

 It’s worth considering selling tickets in advance, as opposed to only selling them on the door.
 This creates a buzz and gives you a rough idea of how large of a crowd you’re going to get.
 To do this, liaise with promoters and ticket sales websites.